Skip to content

 Note: It is better to include a child’s birth year, rather than age.
 Because this narrative is written in the youth’s voice, it made sense to reference his age.

 Lexi likes going to school and being part of everyday life.
 She enjoys outings and going to church with her foster family.
 Lexi has overcome many obstacles in her life, and the special family for Lexi must be willing to learn how to meet her needs and be willing to accept a lifetime commitment.
 If you are that family, please don’t miss out on another minute without this wonderful girl!
-Lexi is the kind of child that will enrich your life forever.
+Lexi is the kind of child who will enrich your life forever.

 What makes it great?